-- Clare Fashion and Fabrics sells sewing books which may contain patterns.
+- Clare Fashion and Fabrics sells sewing books, some of which contain patterns.

 - The library also has books which contain sewing patterns.

-- Second hand shops may sell paper patterns -try the CVCO in Burton St on Wednesdays and Fridays.
+- Second hand shops sometimes sell paper patterns – try the CVCO in Burton St on Wednesdays and Fridays.

 - Downloadable PDF patterns can be bought online.
 There are lots!
 Sometimes you’ll find free ones.
 You print them out on A4 paper at home and sticky tape them together.
 There’s nowhere in Clare to print larger size pattern sheets.